Protect your windshield from pricey repairs this winter with these tips!

 Try the onion trick

-As odd as it may sound, many drivers report that rubbing half an onion over their windshield the night before the temperature changes will work wonders on blocking any frost from forming!
+As odd as it may sound, many drivers report that rubbing half an onion over their windshield the night before the temperature changes works wonders on blocking any frost from forming!
 Don't have an onion handy?
-That's okay, a potato can serve the same purpose.
+That's okay; a potato can serve the same purpose.
+The idea is that the sugar from your onion or potato creates a thin barrier over the window, which helps the melting process and prevents ice from accumulating.

 Bonus Tip: Flip up your wiper blades

-If you’re not planning on using a windshield cover, you’ll want to flip up your wiper blades so that cold temperatures do not freeze your blades to your windshield as frosted blades could signal a frozen motor.
+If you’re not planning on using a windshield cover, you’ll want to flip up your wiper blades so that cold temperatures do not freeze your blades to the windshield as frosted blades could signal a frozen motor.

 How to properly defrost a windshield